Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want a place to leave a recipe, so I can easily find it later. <!-- Testing Recipe Upload -->
 + I want help deciding what to cook for dinner and I like a specific chef's recipes. <!-- Testing Search Chef Name -->
 + I want an easy-to-make recipe. <!-- Testing Browse Button for Lazy Favorites Recipes -->
-+ I can't remember the name of a recipe that i liked on the Fat Raccoon, and I want to find it again. <!-- Testing Recipe Favorites Function -->
++ I can't remember the name of a recipe that I liked on the Fat Raccoon, and I want to find it again. <!-- Testing Recipe Favorites Function -->
 + I lack confidence in my cooking ability and need help. <!-- Testing Lessons Index Cards -->
 + I've decided that I don't like my user bio or avatar anymore and I want to change them. <!-- Tests update of user information/avatar -->
 + I've uploaded a recipe I don't like anymore and I want to remove it. <!-- Tests for deletion of recipe --><!-- Tests C.R.U.D. -->